isolated-tech/.github/profile/README.md

 ## What You Get:

 -   A website that actually looks good
--   Hosting (so it stays online)
+-   Hosting (so it stays online) with your own domain
--   Business email that doesn't end in @gmail.com
 -   Payment stuff if you need it
 -   Login systems for your customers
 -   We'll update the design when you need changes